 Winthrop partners with other towns to provide desired programs and activities to meet the needs of the older population.
 For example, Winthrop and Monmouth cooperate to offer adult education programs to residents of both towns.
-Collaborative efforts have been made with the City of Gardiner to expand offerings and broaden the geographic reach of the Kennebec Neighbors Adult Education program.

 To continue to adequately provide these services, Winthrop should proactively seek to offer opportunities for adult recreation and programs.
 Additionally, the town should evaluate which public facilities and town-owned buildings comply with the Americans with Disabilities Act (ADA), and which buildings need upgrades to meet these needs.